 To understand the Sharknado phenomenon, you have to place it and the killer shark film in historical perspective.
 The killer shark film began with the hit of Steven Spielbergs Jaws (1975), which spawned a deluge of killer shark imitators such as Mako: The Jaws of Death (1976), Tintorera (1977), Up from the Depths (1979), Shark/Great White (1982) and Devil Fish (1984).
-By the late 1990s/early 00s, the shark film had become the province of B movies that were regularly being churned out with the likes of Shark Attack (1999) and sequels, Shark Hunter (2001), Megalodon (2002), Dark Waters (2003), Red Water (2003), Shark Zone (2003), Blue Demon (2004), Hammerhead (2005), Raging Sharks (2005), Shark Swarm (2008) and Malibu Shark Attack (2009), among others.
+By the late 1990s/early 00s, the shark film had become the province of B movies with the likes of Shark Attack (1999) and sequels, Shark Hunter (2001), Megalodon (2002), Dark Waters (2003), Red Water (2003), Shark Zone (2003), Blue Demon (2004), Hammerhead (2005), Raging Sharks (2005), Shark Swarm (2008) and Malibu Shark Attack (2009), among others.
 By the late 00s, a variety of films spearheaded by The Asylums Mega Shark vs Giant Octopus (2009) began to take the B shark movie into the arena of something tongue-in-cheek.
-Sharknado joins a host of other such films that are in a seeming competition to come up with the most absurd title.
-The Asylum has also made Mega Shark vs. Crocosaurs (2010), Shark Week (2012), 2-Headed Shark Attack (2012), Mega Shark vs Mecha Shark (2014), Mega Shark vs Kolossus (2015) and 3 Headed Shark Attack (2015) and from other companies there have been the likes of Shark in Venice (2008), Dinoshark (2010), Sharktopus (2010), Sand Sharks (2011), Shark Attack 3D (2011), Snow Shark: Ancient Snow Beast (2011), Swampshark (2011), Jersey Shore Shark Attack (2012), Jurassic Shark (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Zombie Shark (2015), Ice Sharks (2016), Planet of the Sharks (2016) and Sharkansas Womens Prison Massacre (2016).
-Indeed, when it came to the theatrically released Australian B killer shark film Bait (2012), which had the premise of a shark amok in a supermarket, it was ridiculed by audiences because it had become impossible to take the B killer shark film seriously any longer.
+Sharknado joins a host of other such films that are in a seeming competition to come up with the most absurd title or conceptual combination.
+The Asylum has also made several Mega Shark sequels, Shark Week (2012), 2-Headed Shark Attack (2012), 3 Headed Shark Attack (2015), Ice Sharks (2016), Planet of the Sharks (2016), Empire of the Sharks (2017) and 5 Headed Shark Attack (2017).
+From other companies there have been the likes of Shark in Venice (2008), Dinoshark (2010), Sharktopus (2010), Sand Sharks (2011), Shark Night 3D (2011), Snow Shark: Ancient Snow Beast (2011), Swamp Shark (2011), Jersey Shore Shark Attack (2012), Jurassic Shark (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Zombie Shark (2015), Atomic Shark (2016), Ozark Sharks (2016) and Sharkansas Womens Prison Massacre (2016).
+Indeed, when the theatrically-released Australian killer shark film Bait (2012), which had the premise of a shark amok in a supermarket, came out it was ridiculed by audiences because it had become impossible to take the B killer shark film seriously any longer.

 The film seems to trying to create as many absurd seeming shark attacks possible a shark bursting through the window of the bar and disappearing behind the pool table as it attempts to devour someone before Cassie Scerbo stabs it with a pool cue; John Heard beating one shark off with a bar stool as it flops along the pier after him; a shark diving out of a swimming pool and through a living room window to devour Tara Reids boyfriend and then prowling through the flooded living room as the group scurry up the stairs; a shark impaled through the roof of an SUV, snapping at the passengers as they drive along the street.
 The film never seems to think about the logistics of some of its scenes the shark pursues the people through the flooded living room and they make an escape by getting outside and simply driving away where it never seemed to occur to the filmmakers that if surely the living room were flooded to waist height (and the group didnt have to go up a level to get out) then surely the lawn and driveway outside would be under water too.

 The films most absurd scenes are the ones where we get a big drama as Ian Ziering must abseil down from a bridge to rescue a school bus full of children whereupon a shark starts climbing up the rope after him.
 Or the scenes toward the end where all the sharks are sucked up into a tornado that spins around in the sky with them in it.
 The scheme to get rid of the sharknado involves people flying over in helicopters and driving SUVs into the twister and detonating explosives, which leads to the absurd images of a shark hanging onto the end of a helicopter strut and causing it to go down.
 The prize moment the one that is the equivalent of the scene in Mega Shark vs Giant Octopus where the giant shark leaps out of the water to bite the airliner in half is where a shark falls from the sky, Ian Ziering jumps up towards it and allows himself to be devoured, before the shark falls to the ground and he chainsaws himself out of its stomach.

 As with many of The Asylums films, they are cast with former names now eking out careers in B movies.
 Top-billed is Tara Reid who once came to fame in American Pie (1999) and has since maintained a career that has placed more prominence on being a Hollywood party girl.
 Here she gives a performance that shows she either regards the film around her in disdain or else has turned up on set with the coked-out zombiefication of a Lindsay Lohan just before nobody would employ her.
 The unknown Cassie Scerbo in fact gives a much more determined and engaged performance than Reid does.
-For all her top-billing, Reid in fact gets a backseat role and most of the real acting is done by Ian Ziering, the former star of Beverly Hills 90210 (1990-2000), who plays admirably seriously and intently considering the intentional absurdity of the exercise.
+For all her top-billing, Reid in fact gets a backseat role and most of the acting is done by Ian Ziering, the former star of Beverly Hills 90210 (1990-2000), who plays admirably seriously considering the intentional absurdity of the exercise.

-There were two sequels Sharknado 2: The Second One (2014), Sharknado 3: Oh Hell No!
-(2015) and Sharknado: The 4th Awakens (2016) reuniting Ian Ziering, Tara Reid and Anthony C. Ferrante.
+There were four sequels:- Sharknado 2: The Second One (2014), Sharknado 3: Oh Hell No!
+(2015), Sharknado: The 4th Awakens (2016) and Sharknado 5: Global Swarming (2017), all reuniting Ian Ziering, Tara Reid and director Anthony C. Ferrante.
 Ian Ziering also makes a cameo in Lavalantula (2015) spoofing his role here.